Valdiq/GitHub_API/README.md

 # GitHub REST API Client

-This project is a GitHub REST API client implemented in Java using Spring Boot.
+This project is a GitHub REST API client implemented in Java using Spring Boot, Spring WebFlux, Spring Boot Caching, Redis, and WebTestClient for integration testing.

 The GitHub REST API Client is a simple application that allows users to retrieve information abou GitHub repositories and their branches using the GitHub API.